-As of December 31, 2020, there was no record of interests or short positions (including the interests or short positions which were taken or deemed to have under the provisions of the Hong Kong Securities and Futures Ordinance) held by our directors or supervisors in our shares, debentures or other securities, or securities of any of our associated corporation (within the meaning of the Hong Kong Securities and Futures Ordinance) in the register required to be kept under section 352 of the Hong Kong Securities and Futures Ordinance.
+Apart from what's disclosed below, as of December 31, 2021, there was no record of interests or short positions (including the interests or short positions which were taken or deemed to have under the provisions of the Hong Kong Securities and Futures Ordinance) held by our directors or supervisors in our shares, debentures or other securities, or securities of any of our associated corporation (within the meaning of the Hong Kong Securities and Futures Ordinance) in the register required to be kept under section 352 of the Hong Kong Securities and Futures Ordinance.
 We have not received notification of such interests or short positions from any of our directors or supervisors and the HKSE pursuant to the Model Code for Securities Transactions by Directors of Listed Companies in Appendix 10 to the HKSE Listing Rules.
 We have not granted any of our directors or supervisors, or any of their respective spouses or children under the age of 18, any right to subscribe for any of our shares or debentures.

-Name of Director Name of the Company / Associated Corporation Capacity and Nature of Interest Number and Class of Shares Held of Shareholding in the Total Share Capital of the Company (%) of Shareholding in the Relevant Class of Shares of the Company (%) Long/Short Position Guo Xiangdong The Company Beneficial owner A Shares: 80,000 shares 0.0011 0.0014 Long position Xiang Lihua The Company Interest of Spouse A Shares: 18,200 shares 0.00026 0.00032 Long position
+Name of Director Name of the Company / Associated Corporation Capacity and Nature of Interest Number and Class of Shares Held Percentage of Shareholding in the Total Share Capital of the Company (%) Percentage of Shareholding in the Relevant Class of Shares of the Company (%) Long/Short Position Corporation Interest of Shares field (/0) (/0) T OSITIOII Guo Xiangdong Long The Company Beneficial owner A Shares: 80,000 shares 0.0011 0.0014 position Xiang Lihua Long The Company Interest of Spouse A shares: 18,200 shares 0.00026 0.00032 position